CleasbyCode/pdvzip/README.md

 *Status update: \*Reddit no longer works with pdvzip.
 Use [pdvrdt](https://github.com/CleasbyCode/pdvrdt) (PNG) or [jdvrif](https://github.com/CleasbyCode/jdvrif) (JPG) instead.*

-Please note that the compatible sites listed above, could stop working at anytime if the platform maintainers
-decide to tighten their image format rules, resulting in the embedded data no longer being preserved.
-Also be aware that **pdvzip** ouputs a ***PNG-ZIP*** polyglot image that is not a "*fully compliant **PNG** file*".
-This should still work most of the time, although stricter **PNG** utils may refuse to use the image.

 ![Demo Image](https://github.com/CleasbyCode/pdvzip/blob/main/demo_image/pdvimg_30657.png)
 ***{Image credit: [MΞV.ai / @aest_artificial](https://twitter.com/aest_artificial)}***